OSGeo/gdal/doc/source/programs/gdal_vector_rasterize.rst

 .. option:: --size <xsize>,<ysize>

     Set output file size in pixels and lines.
-Note that `--target-size` cannot be used with `--target-resolution`.
+Note that `--size` cannot be used with `--resolution`.

 .. option:: --ot, --datatype, --output-data-type <OUTPUT-DATA-TYPE>

     Force the output bands to be of the indicated data type.
-Defaults to `Float64`, unless the attribute field to burn is of type `Int6`4, in which case `Int64`` is used for the output raster data type if the output driver supports it.
+Defaults to ``Float64``, unless the attribute field to burn is of type ``Int64``, in which case ``Int64`` is used for the output raster data type if the output driver supports it.

 .. option:: --optimization <OPTIMIZATION>